Purebred: Horses

-Purebred livestock
+Livestock

-Most domesticated farm animals also have true-breeding breeds and breed registries, particularly cattle, sheep, goats, rabbits, and pigs.
+Most domesticated farm animals among others can also have true-breeding breeds and breed registries, particularly cattle, water buffaloes, sheep, goats, donkeys, guinea pigs, chickens, fancy pigeons, domestic ducks, rabbits, and pigs.
 While animals bred strictly for market sale are not always purebreds, or if purebred may not be registered, most livestock producers value the presence of purebred genetic stock for the consistency of traits such animals provide.
 It is common for a farm's male breeding stock in particular to be of purebred, pedigreed lines.

 In cattle, some breeders associations make a difference between "purebred" and "full blood".
 Full blood cattle are fully pedigreed animals, where every ancestor is registered in the herdbook and shows the typical characteristics of the breed.
 Purebred are those animals that have been bred-up to purebred status as a result of using full blood animals to cross with an animal of another breed.
-The breeders association rules the percentage of fullblood genetics required for an animal to be considered purebred, usually above 87.5%.

 Artificial breeding via artificial insemination or embryo transfer is often used in sheep and cattle breeding to quickly expand, or improve purebred herds.
 Embryo transfer techniques allow top quality female livestock to have a greater influence on the genetic advancement of a herd or flock in much the same way that artificial insemination has allowed greater use of superior sires.